jrkerns/pylinac/docs/source/starshot_docs.rst

 * **Extract circle profile** -- A circular profile is extracted from the image centered around the starting point and at the radius given.
 * **Find spokes** -- The circle profile is analyzed for peaks.
 Optionally, the profile is reanalyzed to find the center of the FWHM.
-An even number of spokes must be found (1 for each side.
-E.g. 3 collimator angles should produce 6 spokes, one for each side of the CAX).
+An even number of spokes must be found (1 for each side; e.g. 3 collimator angles should produce 6 spokes, one for each side of the CAX).
 * **Match peaks** -- Peaks are matched to their counterparts opposite the CAX to compose a line using a simple peak number offset.
 * **Find wobble** -- Starting at the initial starting point, an evolutionary gradient method is utilized to find the point of minimum distance to all lines.
+If recursive is set to True and a "reasonable" wobble (<2mm) is not found using the passes settings, the peak height and radius are iterated until a reasonable wobble is found.

 **Post-Analysis**